 Development of the LTE technology

 Compared to HSPA+ or UMTS, LTE is characterized by much lower latency and has the capacity to support a greater number of users.
-The potential of the LTE technology is based on greater capacity and transmission speed with lower latency, which enables LTE Internet service customers to use interactive and multimedia applications requiring high bandwidth and transmission in real time, such as online games, video communication and HD TV through Internet.
-Devices offered for customers of Cyfrowy Polsat LTE service enable the speeds of up to 150 Mb/s for data received from the Internet and 50 Mb/s for data sent by a user.
+The potential of the LTE technology is based on greater capacity and transmission speed with lower latency, which enables LTE Internet service customers to use interactive and multimedia applications requiring greater bandwidth and transmission in real time, such as online games, video communication and HD TV through Internet.
+We use a frequency bandwidth dedicated to LTE that enables us to offer services with transmission speed of up to 150 Mbps for download and 50 Mbps for upload.
+On the other hand, after aggregating selected bandwidths using Carrier Aggregation, we can significantly increase data transmission speed available to end-users, while the maximum speed depends on the quantity of aggregated radio bandwidths.